pub struct Problem<O> {

 pub fn bulk_problem<T, F: FnOnce(&O) -> Result<T, Error>>( &mut self, counts_string: &'static str, num_param_vecs: usize, func: F, ) -> Result<T, Error>

-Gives access to the stored problem
+Gives access to the stored problem via the closure func and keeps track of how many

 times the function has been called.
-In contrast to the problem
+In contrast to the problem method, this also allows

 to pass the number of parameter vectors which will be processed by the underlying problem.

-methods, which process multiple parameters at once.
+This is used by the bulk_* methods, which process multiple parameters at once.

-The function counts will be passed to observers labeled with counts_string
+The function counts will be passed to observers labeled with counts_string.

-Per convention, counts_string
+Per convention, counts_string is chosen as <something>_count.

-sourcepub fn take_problem(&mut self) -> Option<O>
+Sourcepub fn take_problem(&mut self) -> Option<O>

 pub fn take_problem(&mut self) -> Option<O>